Thursday, December 24, 2009

 Jakun (Ja-kun)

-1. an aboriginal tribe under the orang asli race in Malaysia, especially in the Peninsular.
+1. an aboriginal tribe under the orang asli race in

 2. a sarcastic term commonly used to refer to someone who has no knowledge of something that everybody knows of.